skagitpublishing/docker-connextcms/nginx/README.md

   #This block prevents browser caching of anything in the /keystone URI.
-  #Browser caching will brake the ability to log into KeystoneJS.
+  #Browser caching will break the ability to log into KeystoneJS.
   location ^~ /keystone {
     try_files $uri @backend2;
   }